How Many Backlinks Do You Need For Effective SEO

 1. The Level of Competition in Your Niche

 If you’re competing against multiple sites with high-quantity backlink profiles, chances are you’ll need as many (if not more) backlinks to outrank them.
+In highly competitive niches, optimizing your web pages for backlinks is crucial to outrank competitors.

 In highly competitive niches like finance, health, or real estate, the top-ranking sites often have many thousands of backlinks.
 These industries can be particularly challenging because the established sites have usually been accumulating a large number of backlinks over a long period.